YUANYUAN2222/Integrated-public-3D-skeleton-form-CML-library/README.md

 UTD MHAD2 https://personal.utdallas.edu/~kehtar/UTD-MHAD.html<br/>
 UTD MHAD3 https://personal.utdallas.edu/~kehtar/UTD-MHAD.html<br/>

-## Equipment differences.
-* According to different collection equipment, human motion can be captured through two streams of technologies, including RGB/RGBD-based video processing and IMU-based wearable sensing.
-Differences in the choice of technologies will result in differences in the final data stored format.<br/>
-* For example, the data format of RGB/RGBD-based dataset were stored in BVH or ASF/AMC, including NTU+RGBD 120, SBU Kinect Interaction Dataset, CAD 60 dataset.
-The data format of IMU-based dataset was stored in TXT or CSV, including CMU Motion Capture Dataset, HDM05 Mocap Database and Berkeley MHAD dataset<br/>

 ## General process of integrating data
 (1)	Processing the number and position of joints<br/>
 (2)	Processing the sampling rate<br/>